nicolaspfigueroa/ChatBot/README.md

 ## Setup

 - Install all node packages using the command "npm i"
 - PostgreSQL serves as the database language.
-The user must have a database with the password "admin" or edit the password in the "server/koa/models/index.js" file.
+The user must have a database with the password "admin" or edit the password in the "server/orm/koa/models/index.js" file.
-- Navigate to the "server" folder and start the server by entering the command "nodemon index.js"
+- Start the application using the command "gulp start"

 ## Execution